nipphittt17/Cyclistic-Bike-Share-Analysis/Readme.md

 # Cyclistic Bike Share Case Study

-## Introduction
+## Overview
-The Cyclistic Bike Share Case Study is a capstone project for the Google Data Analytics Professional Certificate offered by Coursera.
+The Cyclistic Bike Share Case Study is a capstone project for the **Google Data Analytics Professional Certificate** offered by Coursera.

-## Background
-In 2016, Cyclistic launched a successful bike-share program in Chicago, which has grown to encompass 5,824 bicycles and 692 stations.
-The program allows users to unlock bikes from one station and return them to any other station in the system.
-Cyclistic's marketing strategy has supported flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.
-Finance analysts have determined that annual members are more profitable than casual riders.
-Therefore, the company aims to convert casual riders into annual members.
-To achieve this goal, the team plans to analyze historical bike trip data to understand the differences between casual riders and annual members and identify effective marketing strategies.

-## Business tasks
-The following are key questions that will guide the future marketing program.
-1. How do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?

 The primary objective of this project is to convert Cyclistic's casual riders into annual members.
 This will be achieved by uncovering valuable insights from data on how casual riders and annual members use Cyclistic bikes differently.
 The project utilized **R programming** for data exploration and cleaning, **SQL** for analysis, and **Tableau** for visualization.
 Below are the links to each component of the project for further exploration.